yantonov/ml-docker/README.md

 After that you can connect to notebook at localhost:8888, given working directory will be mounted also.

-For easy of use it, you can add this repo to PATH
+For easy of use it, you can add 'anaconda', 'anaconda-python2' directories of this repository to PATH variable.

 [Anaconda docker files](https://github.com/ContinuumIO/docker-images)